martin-ger/esp_mqtt/SCRIPTING.md

 ```
 csvstr(<expr>,<num>,<char>)
 ```
 Extracts strings from a CSV-list (correctly a string with a delimiter character).
-The constant number gives the position (first is postion 1) and the char is the delimiter.
-Examples: csvstr("one,two,three", 2, ",") is "two", csvstr("system/test/1", 2, "/") is "test".
+The constant number gives the position (first is postion 0) and the char is the delimiter.
+Examples: csvstr("one,two,three", 1, ",") is "two", csvstr("system/test/1", 0, "/") is "system".

 ```
 eatwhite(<expr>)